ftctechnh/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Enb/absoloute-positioning-11-25.md

 This means, we simply give the robot instructions on what coordinates to move to, and the robot will do the rest.

 ### Execution

-Here is the code that is used to calculate the movements.
+We've build a whole class library around this positioning, but here is the block of code that is used to calculate the movements.
 ```
 fun moveTo(x:Double,y:Double){
         val angle = Math.toDegrees(Math.atan((y-currentY)/(x-currentX)))